seansovine/wgpu_grapher/README.md

 ## Image viewer

-There is also an image-viewer mode that loads and displays an image file.
-In the future I may incorporate some image processing features into this part.
+There is also an image viewer mode that loads and displays an image file.
+In the future I would like to add some image processing features to this part.

 <p align="center" margin="20px">
 	<img src="https://github.com/seansovine/page_images/blob/main/screenshots/wgpu_grapher/image.png?raw=true" alt="drawing" width="600" style="padding-top: 10px; padding-bottom: 10px"/>